 - Third-party covers the cost of damages to just the other vehicles involved in the accident.

-Some companies cover the costs of accidental injuries and death involved in a vehicle accident, however, accidents are usually covered by the New Zealanduniversal cover scheme, ACC, which you can read more information in What is ACC andEmployee Accident Cover?For more information on the difference between comprehensive and third party, check out our guide to How Car Insurance Works in New Zealand.
+Some companies cover the costs of accidental injuries and death involved in a vehicle accident, however, injuries caused by accidents are usually covered by the New Zealand universal cover scheme, ACC, which you can read more about in our guide, What is ACC and Employee Accident Cover?

 By “who” we mean you can insure either a driver or a vehicle.